Best Bow Releases Tested And Reviewed

 Below you will find reviews of the top 10 models used and recommended by our staff of expert bow hunters and archery instructors.

-Best Bow Releases: Reviews And Recommendations
+Top Rated Bow Release Reviews And Recommendations

 Spot Hogg Wiseguy Rigid Wrist Release with BOA Strap

-This release by Spot Hogg was created specifically for archers that want a wrist strap release but with the same accuracy and quality as the thumb releases.
+This release by Spot Hogg was created specifically for archers that want a wrist strap release but with the same accuracy and quality as the thumb button releases.
 This is the WiseGuy release we all know and love, but now it comes with an additional BOA closure system.

 The release includes one of the lightest triggers ever produced and other amazing features such as a rigid body for speed and comfort, a fail-safe trigger with no trigger travel, and adjustable length.